Incorporating Good Design, UI, and UX

 To me, design is the embodiment of these two elements.
-The role of the the designer, in many cases, is to digest all of the the UI/UX info and create it in a visually compelling way that streamlines the user experience and allows the user to easily reach the intended project goals.
+The role of the designer, in many cases, is to digest all of the UI/UX info and create it in a visually compelling way that streamlines the user experience and allows the user to easily reach the intended project goals.

 The Benefits of Good Design

 Good design can be responsible for many important and often overlooked benefits including:

 - Conveying clear understanding of product, use, or intention